mcarleio/konvert/README.md

 This is a kotlin compiler plugin (using [KSP](https://github.com/google/ksp)) to generate mapping code from one class to another.

+> This README provides basic information, for more details have a look at the [documentation](https://mcarleio.github.io/konvert).

 ## Usage

 ### Build Tool

 Have a look into the [usage](USAGE.md) to see how to include `Konvert` to your project step-by-step or for a simple project have a look into the [example directory](example).

 ### Code

 There are three different ways to use `Konvert`:

 1. Using `@KonvertTo`: